 Working Groups provide leadership for the implementation of the strategic objectives by shaping Governing Council meeting agendas, conducting research and analysis on specific subjects, and hosting high-level discussions at Ministerial Conferences.
 Each Working Groups is responsible for the development of work plans, guiding the implementation of activities, monitoring, and reporting results back to the Governing Council on a biannual basis.

-The Working Group fosters collaboration among states, civil society and international organizations to counter the growing global trend of constraining civil society.
+The Working Group on Protecting and Enabling Civil Society fosters collaboration among states, civil society and international organizations to counter the growing global trend of constraining civil society.
 By combining the diplomatic influence of democratic states with the collective power of the global democratic community, the group ensures that nongovernmental actors are able to voice their opinions and hold their leaders accountable.
-Click here for the most recent publication.

 The Working Group on Freedom of Opinion and Expression seeks to foster collaboration among the Governing Council member states and civil society organizations to promote freedom of opinion and counter the trends that suppress it.
 Areas of collaboration include coordinated multilateral activity and consensus-building initiatives, joint advocacy and programmatic projects to address journalist safety and existing restrictive measures.

 The Working Group on Women and Democracy provides a platform to discuss and foster women’s political participation, representation and leadership through: identifying and promoting best practices facilitating women’s democratic access to and participation in the political sphere; and recommending guidelines for governments aimed at ensuring equal participation and representation for women in the political sphere.

 The Working Group on Education for Democracy serves as a platform for exchanging knowledge in the field of education.
 The Working Group’s efforts are further complimented with diplomacy and a strong voice within global institutions to address challenges in countries undergoing democratic transitions as well as those considered vulnerable democracies.